Most Asian Markets Up As Traders Weigh China Hope, Recession Fear - UrduPoint

 "Given the sizeable upside for regional trade supporting local economies... stocks in Asia are nudging up despite weakness in the US market as East versus West divergence continues," said SPI Asset Management's Stephen Innes.

 "After all, mainland China is the largest export market for most regional economies, so the China reopening bounce is particularly pronounced locally."
-That was reflected in early trade in Asia, where Hong Kong led gains with Tokyo, Shanghai, Sydney, Jakarta and Wellington also edging up.
-Still, Singapore, Seoul and Manila dipped.
+That was reflected in Asia on Friday, where Hong Kong led gains, rising more than one percent, with Tokyo, Shanghai, Singapore, Seoul, Sydney, Mumbai, Jakarta and Wellington also edging up.

 On currency markets, the yen weakened against the dollar, even as data showed Japanese inflation hit a four-decade high of four percent, adding fuel to talk that the Bank of Japan will again tweak monetary policy, or even lift rates.